-- 4.5.3.3 The "Developed" Sessional Lecturing rate is applied where the lecturer assumes significant responsibility for planning and developing a unit or a large part of a unit as well as lecturing or where a lecture or small group of lectures calls for special expertise. - 4.5.3.4 The "Specialised" Sessional Lecturing rate is applied to a distinguished person for a single lecture or a small group of lectures. - 4.5.3.5 The "Repeat" Sessional Lecturing rate only applies to a second or subsequent Delivery of substantially the same lecture in the same subject in the same semester or term. - 4.5.4 Sessional Tutoring/Teaching - 4.5.4.1 These activities require the Delivery to students of educational content (including skills acquisition through practical learning), related to the course in which students are enrolled; through, but not limited to, modes of delivery (whether in person or remotely) such as tutorials, seminars, workshops, studios, laboratories or practical / applied / clinical sessions. - 4.5.4.2 This work is classified at Level A.6 where the Casual Employee has a doctoral qualification and Level A.2 where the Casual Employee does not have a doctoral qualification. - 4.5.4.3 The table below sets out derived hourly rates of pay for Sessional Tutoring/Teaching which are a combination of one hour of Delivery to students and notional time for Preparation and Associated Work described at clause 4.5.5 and are calculated at 1/37th of either the applicable weekly Level A.2 or A.6 rate in clause 0 (inclusive of a 25% casual loading):
+- 4.5.3.2 The table in Schedule A sets out derived hourly rates of pay for Sessional Lecturing which are a combination of one hour of Delivery to students and notional time for Preparation and Associated Work described at clause 4.5.5 and are calculated at 1/37th of the weekly Level B.2 rate in clause 2.2.32.2.3 (inclusive of a 25% casual loading): - 4.5.3.3 The "Developed" Sessional Lecturing rate is applied where the lecturer assumes significant responsibility for planning and developing a unit or a large part of a unit as well as lecturing or where a lecture or small group of lectures calls for special expertise. - 4.5.3.4 The "Specialised" Sessional Lecturing rate is applied to a distinguished person for a single lecture or a small group of lectures. - 4.5.3.5 The "Repeat" Sessional Lecturing rate only applies to a second or subsequent Delivery of substantially the same lecture in the same subject in the same semester or term. - 4.5.4 Sessional Tutoring/Teaching - 4.5.4.1 These activities require the Delivery to students of educational content (including skills acquisition through practical learning), related to the course in which students are enrolled; through, but not limited to, modes of delivery (whether in person or remotely) such as tutorials, seminars, workshops, studios, laboratories or practical / applied / clinical sessions. - 4.5.4.2 This work is classified at Level A.6 where the Casual Employee has a doctoral qualification and Level A.2 where the Casual Employee does not have a doctoral qualification. - 4.5.4.3 The table in Schedule A sets out derived hourly rates of pay for Sessional Tutoring/Teaching which are a combination of one hour of Delivery to students and notional time for Preparation and Associated Work described at clause 4.5.5 and are calculated at 1/37th of either the applicable weekly Level A.2 or A.6 rate in clause 2.2.32.2.3 (inclusive of a 25% casual loading): - 4.5.4.4 The "Repeat" Sessional Tutoring/Teaching rate only applies to a second or subsequent Delivery of substantially the same content in the same subject in the same semester or term. - 4.5.5 Preparation and Associated Work